Abraham E. Voorhees Professor Emeritus of History and Board of Governors' Chair

 - 510:575 Colloquium on Comparative and Global History

-- With Hugh Cagle, “The Age of Settlement and Colonization” for TheAshgate Research Companion to Modern Imperial Histories, edited by Philippa Levine and John Marriot (Farnham, Surry: Ashgate, 2012).
+- “The Age of Settlement and Colonization,” coauthored with Professor Hugh Cagle, the University of Utah, for TheAshgate Research Companion to Modern Imperial Histories, edited by Philippa Levine and John Marriot (Farnham, Surry: Ashgate, 2012).

-- "Comparative History and the Challenge of the Grand Narrative" A Companion to World History, edited by Douglas Northrup (Oxford: Wiley-Blackwell, 2012), chapter fifteen.
+- "Comparative History and the Challenge of the Grand Narrative" A Companion to World History, edited by Douglas Northrup (Oxford: Wiley-Blackwell, 2012).

 - Toynbee Prize, 2012